exercism/julia/concepts/linear-equation-solving/about.md

   0.27984674554472466
  10.720153254455274

-# each column is an eigenvector
+# each column is an eigenvector, normalized to a unit vector
 julia> F.vectors
 2×2 Matrix{Float64}:
  -0.497417  0.945605